CharlyMannion/CMannion_CV/README.md

 [Linkedin](https://www.linkedin.com/in/charly-mannion-75483523/) |
 [Github](https://github.com/CharlyMannion) | [Skills](https://github.com/CharlyMannion/CMannion_CV#skills) | [Education](https://github.com/CharlyMannion/CMannion_CV#education) | [Experience](https://github.com/CharlyMannion/CMannion_CV#experience)

 I am a full stack developer and current student at Northcoders, a Coding Bootcamp.
+My previous experience includes working as a Technology Consultant at EY, as a Business Analyst at RBS, and I am a graduate of the University of Edinburgh and Makers Academy.
-I am looking for a role where I can learn and grow, at a company with a good culture and a supportive team environment.
+I am looking for an interesting and challenging role in which the development of my technical and people skills will be encouraged, at a company with an inclusive and supportive culture.
 I am excited to get back to work following a period of absence from work due to ill health.
 This experience has strengthened my resolve to become a skilled software developer.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |